 How to Earn a Bachelor’s Degree in Physical Therapy Assistant Online

-Many online physical therapy assistant schools offer flexible, convenient, and affordable programs.
+Many online physical therapy programs offer flexible, convenient, and affordable programs.
 Learners pursuing a physical therapy assistant bachelor’s degree online gain the knowledge and skills necessary to help patients recover from injuries and illnesses.

 The Bureau of Labor Statistics (BLS) projects positions for physical therapist assistants and aides to increase 26% from 2018 to 2028, much faster than the average for all occupations.
 The growing demand for physical therapy professionals is likely due in part to the country’s aging population and the rising rates of chronic health conditions.